nicetomeetyou1/walrus-tools/README.md

 ---

+## 🖥️ Platform-Specific Docker Compose Configurations

+Docker's network_mode: host works differently on Linux and macOS, requiring separate configurations.

+### ⚙️ How to Use Platform-Specific Configurations

+- **Linux**: Use `docker-compose.yml` for standard setup.
+- **macOS**: Use `docker-compose.macos.yml` for network_mode: host setup.

+---

 ## 🤝 **Contributing**

 Contributions are welcome!
 If you find an issue or have an improvement, please open a pull request or create an issue.